-Similarly, in the group receiving 25 mg/kg CBD in patients with tuberous sclerosis complex (TSC), the most reported adverse events were increased transaminases, pyrexia, vomiting, decreased appetite, weight loss, nausea, diarrhea, and anemia.
-Significantly, 13% of patients receiving CBD discontinued the study due to adverse events, compared to 3% in the placebo group (31).
+Similarly, in the group receiving 25 mg/kg CBD in patients with TSC, the most reported adverse events were increased transaminases, pyrexia, vomiting, decreased appetite, weight loss, nausea, diarrhea, and anemia.
+Significantly, 13% of patients receiving CBD discontinued the study due to adverse events, compared to 3% in the placebo group (36).

 Serious side effects were observed in approximately 15% of patients undergoing CBD treatment, with the most significant being a clinically substantial elevation (three times the upper limits of reference values) in alanine transaminase (ALT) and aspartate transaminase (AST) levels.
-This elevation in enzyme levels was more frequent with higher CBD doses and concurrent valproate therapy (41).
-Rash incidents were infrequent but were typically associated with pyrexia and often led to the discontinuation of treatment (29).
+This elevation in enzyme levels was more frequent with higher CBD doses and concurrent valproate therapy (46).
+Rash incidents were infrequent but were typically associated with pyrexia and often led to the discontinuation of treatment (34).

-Instances of increased liver enzymes were more prevalent in patients also using valproate, while somnolence, heightened secretion, and pneumonia occurred more frequently in the group concurrently using clobazam (18) (42).
+Instances of increased liver enzymes were more prevalent in patients also using valproate, while somnolence, heightened secretion, and pneumonia occurred more frequently in the group concurrently using clobazam (23, 47).
 Generally, these side effects can be managed by reducing the CBD or clobazam dose.

-In a recent study, the side effects of CBD were assessed based on the findings from double-blind randomized placebo-controlled studies across various health conditions (43).
+In a recent study, the side effects of CBD were assessed based on the findings from doubleblind randomized placebo-controlled studies across various health conditions (48).
 A meta-analysis was conducted on data from 12 trials involving 803 participants.
 The results indicated that compared to the placebo, CBD was more likely to be discontinued due to side effects.
 This trend was observed for both serious adverse events (such as abnormal liver function tests and pneumonia) and milder adverse events (including reduced appetite, diarrhea, drowsiness, and sedation).

 Associations with abnormal liver function tests, somnolence, sedation, and pneumonia were specifically identified in studies involving pediatric patients.
 However, upon excluding these studies, the only adverse event consistently associated with CBD was diarrhea.
 The authors suggested that interactions with other drugs, particularly valproate and clobazam, contribute to apparent differences in treatment outcomes between patients with epilepsy and those with other conditions.
+In certain countries, these preparations are accessible with a doctor's prescription.
+The primary challenge lies in the absence of evidence substantiating their safety and efficacy.
+Medication monitoring practices differ from one country to another (14-16).